Startup & Entrepreneurship Must Reads!

 Reading is an integral part of our personal growth.
 All great leaders are great readers.
 At Future Startup [FS], we take reading as an essential element of our culture and how we grow.
 There are hundreds of books to read up on startup and entrepreneurship, many of which are wonderful read while many are not worth a second read.
 As part of our monthly reading club, here are three books we are reading this month.
 These are interesting and important books and written by entrepreneurs.
-We hope you will enjoy.
+We hope you will enjoy it.

 Are there any other books you have found interesting and important?
-Please do let us know in comment.
+Please do let us know in a comment.